Divyesh16/MCI/README.md

 kubectl config use-context gke-us

 # Verify that deployment has succeeded:
-kubectl describe mci whereami-ingress -n whereami
+kubectl describe mci global-ingress -n global

 #Validate that the application is serving on the VIP with the /ping endpoint:
 curl INGRESS_VIP/ping